DoggyApp/.github/README.md

 "Registry" – SpringBoot; Spring Web; Java 17

 5.0 Deployment
+The Architecture in built on AWS so you can see how to deploy it in the CloudFormationArchitecture README.

 6.0 CI/CD and testing
 "CloudFormationArchitecture" - this has been deployed to AWS through CodePipeline